What are cockroaches?

 Cockroaches are one of the most unwanted pests to invade homes.
 They are not only annoying to deal with and difficult to eliminate, but they are also quite dangerous.

 Cockroaches are messy, food contaminating pests that spread diseases and parasites and trigger allergies and asthma attacks.
-Never underestimate the cockroach’s ability to spread diseases and cause damage.
+Never underestimate the cockroach’s ability to spread diseases and cause damage, like many other common pests in our area.
 At first sight of cockroaches living in or around your home, contact Quell Pest Control so our professionals can find and eliminate the entire infestation.

 Why do I have a cockroach problem?